xingchen0123/xingchen0123.github.io/index.md

 ## Working Papers
-- "Free Riding and Promotion: How Border Effect of Pollution Influences Promotion Tournament in a Multitasking Context" with Hanchen Jiang and Jiaheng Ling.
-(Under Review)
+- "Free Riding and Promotion: How Border Effect of Pollution Influences Promotion Tournament in a Multitasking Context" with Hanchen Jiang and Jiaheng Ling. *Under Review*
 - "Land Reform, Grassroot Democracy and Political Trust: Evidence from China's Forestland Reform" with Yuanyuan Yi, Jintao Xu and Andong Zhuge.
 - "Living with COVID versus zero COVID: public attitude toward risk policies—— the case of covid-19" with Jiakun Zheng and Jianhua Xu
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.

 ## Working in Progress
 - "Covid-related experience and risk preference" with Jiakun Zheng and Jianhua Xu
-- Information exposure and Awareness.
+- "Information exposure and Awareness"

 ## Book Chapters
 - [Xing Chen, Jun Fu, Jintao Xu: "Building Carbon Market in China: Take Stock and Look Ahead", Climate Mitigation and Adaptation in China: Policy,Technology and Market.
 Springer.
 2022.](https://link.springer.com/book/10.1007/978-981-16-4310-1)